idempieredeveloper/idempierewsc-python/README.md

 Description
 -----------
-iDempiere Python WebService Client is a Soap Client for iDempiere ERP (http://www.idempiere.org).
+iDempiere Python Web Service Client is a Soap Client for iDempiere ERP (http://www.idempiere.org).
 It allows the programmer to abstract the generation of XML requests, making development easier.
 This implementation can be used in Python 2.7, see requirements.txt file.